Pinterest: Why All The Interest?

 8. It is a fabulous, VISUAL SEARCH engine.
 Find information you need by browsing the boards of others or by searching for specific items or ideas.
 Let's say you want a recipe for Key Lime Pie, just type it into the search box in the upper left corner and watch the Key Lime Pie's appear.
 Click through to the picture you like, and click again to be brought to the original page with the recipe (note: not every picture will have a website attached, but most do).

 9. No worries about the original sources.
 Pinterest has taken care of this by maintaining original source information attached to each picture so you can like, comment, re-pin, embed, or tweet with just a click or two.
-(See #6 Source info at bottom of video screen shot for an attribution example.)
-UPDATE: I overstated the "no worries" approach, please read Why I Tearfully Deleted My Pinterest Inspiration Boards by Kristen Kowalski to learn more about the brewing copyright controversy that Pinterest and its users may be creating.
+NOTE: It's always best to pin from the original website when pinning a new discovery!

 10. As a social platform for personal use, you will "meet" people with shared interests and likes, not just because you have a tenuous connection from high school.
 It helps you get to know people on a different level, you can "see" their personality by their selections.
-As a business use, it can serve as another marketing tool; check out The Marketer's Guide To Pinterest and 56 Ways To Market Your Business On Pinterest for detailed, best practices tips on this approach.
+As a business use, it can serve as another marketing tool; check out The Marketer's Guide To Pinterest, 56 Ways To Market Your Business On Pinterest and 15 powerful Strategies To Get More Ecommerce Traffic From Pinterest for detailed, best practices tips on this approach.

 Are you using Pinterest?
 Do you plan to?
 You can Follow me there.
 Remember, it's not how many boards you have, but what you pin that will make the experience fun.
 Start with one or two boards, you'll see how fast they multiply!
 Experiment, discover, and share with this new, uncomplicated tool that will definitely make you smile!
 Happy Pinning!!